Kónya Gyuláné Schéfer Teréz

 Kónya Gyuláné Schéfer Teréz with hardanger peasant embroidery at an exhibition in the 1930s.

-Kónya Gyuláné Schéfer Teréz (born Schéfer Teréz; 1884-1971) was a prominent and influential designer, collector and promoter of traditional stitched textile patterns in Hungarian Transylvania.
+Teréz Kónya (born Teréz Schéfer; 1884–1971) was a prominent and influential designer, collector and promoter of traditional stitched textile patterns in Hungarian Transylvania.
 She raised interest in Kalotaszeg peasant embroidery between the two World Wars in the predominantly Hungarian Transylvanian ethnographic region in Romania, Kalotaszeg.
-In the interwar period she was the Hungarian Reformed Church pastor's wife in Văleni (Hungarian Magyarvalkó) and collected old Kalotaszeg peasant embroidery patterns.
+In the interwar period she was the Hungarian Reformed Church pastor's wife in Văleni (Hungarian: Magyarvalkó), and collected old Kalotaszeg peasant embroidery patterns.
 She also created new patterns based on the motifs found on other folk art items such as carved gates, and the painted panels and carvings in churches.

 The village of Văleni lies 3 kilometres from the village where Gyarmathy Zsigáné Hory Etelka (1843–1910) was born.
-Kónya Gyuláné Schéfer Teréz can be seen as continuing Gyarmathy Zsigáné’s work popularising the local embroidery.
+Teréz Kónya can be seen as continuing Gyarmathy Zsigáné’s work popularising the local embroidery.

 Early life

-Schéfer Teréz was born into a middle class family in Cluj-Napoca (Hungarian Kolozsvár) at the end of the Austro Hungarian empire.
+Teréz Schéfer was born into a middle class family in Cluj-Napoca (Hungarian Kolozsvár) at the end of the Austro Hungarian empire.
 She was the second eldest child of six.
-Her father, Schéfer András (1854–1904), was a tailor born in Mezőberény who, searching for work, moved to the eastern part of the empire and opened a tailor shop in Kolozsvár.
+Her father, András Schéfer (1854–1904), was a tailor born in Mezőberény who, searching for work, moved to the eastern part of the empire and opened a tailor shop in Kolozsvár.
 In the 1870s he applied machine embroidery techniques to the peasant man’s szűr or mantle for the first time, thus creating the distinctive Kolozsvár szűr.
 His craft received international recognition when it was awarded a medal at the Brussels International Exposition of 1897.
-As the demand for his szűr continued to grow, he would travel to the weekly market in Huedin (Hungarian Bánffyhunyad) to sell them and maybe pick up Kalotaszeg traditional sewing for his wife's growing collection.
+As the demand for his szűr continued to grow, he would travel to the weekly market in Huedin (Hungarian: Bánffyhunyad) to sell them and maybe pick up Kalotaszeg traditional sewing for his wife's growing collection.

 Education and early work

 The Schéfer family paid attention to the education of their children.
-Schéfer Teréz graduated from the Women’s National Teacher Training College in 1904, where she was part of a self study circle and her classes included handicraft and drawing.
+Teréz Schéfer graduated from the Women’s National Teacher Training College in 1904, where she was part of a self study circle and her classes included handicraft and drawing.
 In 1907 she became the first female teacher at the Reformed Church College primary school where she was a great success.
-She left her post in 1908 when she became engaged to Kónya Gyula, a trainee minister in the Hungarian Reformed Church.
+She left her post in 1908 when she became engaged to Gyula Kónya, a trainee minister in the Reformed Church in Hungary.